 Commanded pattern for the six illumination LEDs in the order

 [Left Front, Middle, Rear, Right Front, Middle, Rear].
-Each element is an ARGB word where the alpha channel scales the other three (i.e. alpha can be used as an independent brightness control).
+Each element is an bRGB word where the "b" is a brightness channel that scales the other three channels (i.e. it is as an independent brightness control).

 std_msgs/UInt16MultiArray of length 3.